The cat was a clear-cut blackmail job. And Evil Granny had a hand in it big time.

 When my Dad came home, and was subjected to the demonstration of the pregnant cat by his daughter absolutely beaming with joy, the family council was called in.
 My parents locked themselves in the kitchen, and started devising strategic plans on getting rid of the white beauty before it produced 8 or 10 more.
 Evil Granny continued to hide in the bathroom, and Uncle Sasha was busy drinking, so they had to come up with the plan all by themselves.

 I was oblivious to the conspiracy, and was busy trying to play with the cat, running back and forth along the corridor with a piece of newspaper tied to the end of a rope.
 The cat was sitting in the corner, panting, ignoring all my attempts at socializing and probably praying to feline Gods to let this little monster leave her alone.
 I was not easily disappointed, and spent the first evening in joyous oblivion, happily running along the corridor all by myself.
 I finally had company, and this was enough!
-The cat was just shy and needed time to get used to its’ new digs and the new friend.
+The cat was just shy and needed time to get used to its’ new digs and the new best friend.

 My parents must have been good at psychology, or just happened to know their daughter really well.
 The plan devised behind the closed kitchen doors was as ingenious as it was cunning.
 Starting from the next morning, I started getting almost hourly updates from the dairy shop.
 They came through Mom and Dad, and even through Uncle Sasha, who was probably bribed to cooperate with potatoes and vodka.
 Evil Granny kept full neutrality on the subject, and did not get involved.